Coal dust present on schools, homes in South Baltimore neighborhood bordered by coal plant, study finds

 "They're not opening their windows.
 They're afraid to let their kids go outside," said Shashawnda Campbell.
 "There are so many upper respiratory issues here."

-The Maryland Department of the Environment was prepared to renew the facility's air quality permit to operate after it expired last year.
+The Maryland Department of the Environment is prepared to renew the facility's air quality permit to operate after it expired last year.
+The drafted renewal permit would require the facility to build a physical barrier to prevent coal dust from reaching the community.

 "Giving them another permit is to say that we do not care, it is to say that we do not care about the harm that it's caused," Campbell said.
 "Because they have paid out in fines and they have done the same thing."